|55 Kenosia Avenue

 Hypophosphatasia is an inborn metabolic disorder of the bones characterized by skeletal defects resembling those of rickets.
 The symptoms result from a failure of bone mineral to be deposited in young, uncalcified bone (osteoid), and in the cartilage at the end of the long bones (epiphyses) during early years.
 The activity of the enzyme alkaline phosphatase in blood serum and bone cells is lower than normal.
 Urinary excretion and blood plasma concentrations of phosphoethanolamine and inorganic pyrophosphate are abnormally high.
 Unlike other forms of rickets, Hypophosphatasia does not respond to treatment with vitamin D. (For more information on this disorder, choose "hypophosphatasia" as your search term in the Rare Disease Database.)

-Thanatophoric dysplasia is another form of dwarfism.
-It is characterized by an enlarged head, short bones in the arms and legs, small, short ribs and flattened vertebrae.
-There is an abnormally large amount of amniotic fluid and very little fetal movement before birth.
+Thanatophoric dysplasia is one of the most common forms of lethal skeletal dysplasias.
+It is characterized by an enlarged head, short and eventually bowed bones in the arms and legs, small, short ribs, narrow thorax and flattened vertebrae.
+There is an abnormally large amount of amniotic fluid.

-Short-rib-polydactyly syndrome is a form of short-limb dwarfism.
-The infant has cleft lip and palate, deformed ears, and a narrow chest with short ribs.
-The kidneys are often deformed as are the sex organs.
+Short-rib-polydactyly syndrome includes several types of skeletal dysplasias.
+The infant may have cleft lip and palate, deformed ears, and a narrow chest with short ribs.
+The kidneys are often deformed (cystic), as are the sex organs.
 There may be brain malformations and an absence of a gallbladder.
 This disorder is often life-threatening as a result of insufficient lung development.

 Prenatal diagnosis of achondrogenesis by ultrasound is possible after 14-15 weeks gestation.
 Prenatal diagnosis by chorionic villus sampling (10-12 weeks gestation) or amniocentesis (15-18 weeks gestation) is possible if the specific gene mutations have been identified in a family member.